-The question was, “Is one of the possible outcomes of your evaluation to not invest in a CRM system and leave things the way they are?”
+The question was, “Is one of the possible outcomes of your evaluation a recommendation that we not invest in a new CRM system and leave things the way they are?”

-Here’s what to watch out for in your own business that might indicate that you shouldn’t invest in CRM any time soon.
+Here are some things to watch out for in your own business that might indicate that you shouldn’t invest in a new CRM system in the near future.

 No Clear Direction Or Strategy

-Many businesses purchase a CRM system because they believe that simply by doing so it will improve their business.
-This is very much not how successful CRM implementations begin.
+Many businesses purchase a CRM system because they believe that simply doing so will improve their business.
+This is not a mindset that leads to a successful CRM implementation.